ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 https://stats.stackexchange.com/a/16931/16736
 -->

+_______

 ***I have a datasets broken into groups, and within each group, I have measurements of a continuous variable.
-What is the p-value that the distribution of that variable is equal across all groups?***
+Assuming the distribution of the variable is gaussian in each group (with unknown mean and variable), what is the p-value that the true means and variances of the distributions across all groups are equal?***

 This problem is addressed with a technique known as the "Analysis of Variance", or ANOVA.
 Consider a situation when one has a multiple measurement of a continuous variable that is separated into several groups.
 The goal of an anova analysis is to determine if the distribution of the variable is different in the various groups (in other words, does the group have any effect on the variable).
 To measure this, imagine we have N measurements of a variable $y$ with $y_{ij}$ being the $i^{th}$ measurement of the $j^{th}$ group.
 We have K groups total, and the size of the $i^{th}$ group is $n_i$.

-First, define the means:
+First, define the means as:

 $$
-\begin{eqnarray}
-\overline{Y_i} &=& \text{mean of group i} \\
+\overline{Y_i} = \text{mean of group i}
-\overline{Y} &=& \text{The total mean of the data (across all data points)} \\
-\end{eqnarray}
 $$
+$$
+\overline{Y} = \text{The total mean of the data (across all data points)}
+$$

 Next, we define a quantity called the "between-group variability".
-If we assume that the distribution of $y$ is independent of the group label, and that we have many samples in each group, then the mean of the $i^{th}$ group $Y_i$ is a gaussian distributed variable about the true mean $\mu$ (which we assume to be the same across all groups) with variance given by $\sigma^2/n_i$.
-With that in hand, we can define the following quantity:
+If we assume that the distribution of $y$ is independent of the group label, and that we have many samples in each group, then the mean of the $i^{th}$ group $Y_i$ is a gaussian distributed variable about the true mean $\mu$ (which, under the null hypothesis, is the same across all groups) with variance given by $\sigma^2/n_i$.
+With that in hand, we can define a quantity known as the "between-group variability":

 $$
 \text{between-group variability} = \frac{ ( \overline{Y_i} - \overline{Y})^2}{\sigma^2 / n_i}
 $$

-which follows a chi-squared distribution with K-1 degrees of freedom, as it is the sample mean of K (approximately) gaussian distributed variables (each variable being the group mean).
-We call this quantity the "between-group variability".
+This quantity, under the null hypothesis, is the sample mean of K gaussian distributed variables (each variable being the group mean) and therefore follows a chi-squared distribution with K-1 degrees of freedom.

 We then define a quantity called the "within-group variability".
 For each group j, we can define the sample variance: